 How to Buy Bitcoin with Your Credit Card or Debit Card

-Thanks to updates on exchanges it has become much easier to use your credit card or debit card to purchase Bitcoin.
-All you need to do is go into the account you’ve created on your exchange of choice and add your credit or debit card as your payment method.
-Keep in mind that you’ll need to set up your Bitcoin wallet before purchasing Bitcoins.
+Thanks to updates on exchanges, it has become much easier to use your credit card or debit card to purchase Bitcoin.
+All you need to do is go into the account you’ve created on your exchange of choice and then add your credit or debit card as your payment method.
+Keep in mind that you’ll need to set up your Bitcoin wallet before purchasing Bitcoin.

-You should remember that when you use a credit card to buy Bitcoin it qualifies as a cash advance.
-This is important to consider because it means you’ll start occurring interest right away and will have to pay a higher cash advance APR.
-There may also be a cash advance fee you need to pay to go along with your purchase.
+An important note: when you use a credit card to buy Bitcoin, it qualifies as a cash advance.
+This means you’ll start occurring interest right away and will have to pay a higher cash advance APR.
+There may also be a cash advance fee you need to pay.

-If you link your checking account or debit card to the exchange you’re using you may be able to avoid a lot of the fees you run into with credit cards.
-The transfer may take a few days to go through but you’ll save money by using your bank account instead of your credit card.
+There are multiple reasons why people might choose to use their credit or debit card when purchasing Bitcoin.
+Firstly, if you link your checking account or debit card to the exchange you’re using, you may be able to avoid a lot of the fees you run into with credit cards.
+The transfer may take a few days to go through, but you’ll save money by using your bank account instead of your credit card.

 Another reason you may want to use your debit card or bank account is that it limits the amount you can buy based on the money in your account.
 This is a great way to ward off temptation and keep yourself in check while investing.

-On June 1st 2020, the price of Bitcoin dropped to $8,600 from $10,000 in less than five minutes.
-According to Cointelegraph.com, the degree that Bitcoin dropped without any catalysts indicates that it simply “broke down from a multiyear resistance level”.
-Opinions on the recovery of Bitcoin are split with some people believing it could continue to drop while others think it will recover to retest the pivotal $10,500 area again.
+On June 1st, 2020, the price of Bitcoin dropped to $8,600 from $10,000 in less than five minutes.
+According to Cointelegraph.com, the degree that Bitcoin dropped without any catalysts indicates that it simply “broke down from a multiyear resistance level.”
+In April of 2021, Bitcoin hit an all-time high of $64,000 before losing nearly 50% of that value and crashing to around $30,000 in July.

 Like any investment, it takes time to understand how Bitcoin works and how to make the most money from the market.
 Before you get started, you should do your research so you understand the history of Bitcoin and how trading works.
 Other important aspects of this type of investment include looking into the pros and cons of different exchanges, as well as setting up your wallet and payment methods.

 If you have further questions about buying and selling Bitcoin, we have you covered!
-Check out the following questions and answers to learn more about this topic.
-If you feel like we’ve missed something, just let us know in the comments below.
+Check out our FAQ below to learn more about this topic.
+If you feel like we’ve missed something, just let us know in the comments.

-If you have a debit card, credit card, or bank account you can open a Bitcoin wallet which you can use to store the Bitcoin you buy.
-With this wallet, you can open an account on an Exchange website that will allow you to buy and sell Bitcoin through their investment services.
+If you have a debit card, credit card, or bank account, you can set up a digital wallet that you can use to store the Bitcoin you buy.
+With this wallet — which can take the shape of either offline hardware or online software — you can open an account on an exchange website that will allow you to buy and sell Bitcoin through their investment services.
 These Bitcoin purchases are then transferred into your wallet.